-This blog has been contributed Dr. Alaa Bou Ghannam , Specialist in Neuro-Ophthalmology, Paediatric Ophthalmology and Ault Strabismus.
+This blog has been contributed Dr. Alaa Bou Ghannam , Specialist in Neuro-Ophthalmology, Paediatric Ophthalmology & Glaucoma, and Adult Strabismus

 Children have their own set of eye diseases that are at times different from what we see among adults.
 Below is a list of ten of the most common pediatric eye problems seen in a paediatric ophthalmologist’s clinic.